ajbarker93/personal_web_page/index.md

 See ![alt text]({{ site.url }}/dictionary.png) for a full CV.

-I have represented both Oxford and Cambridge Blues in [golf](hhttp://www.cugc.uk/), rowed for Magdalen College 1st VIII and [relaxing](http://www.roadjunky.com/2087/zen-at-work-vipassana-an-indian-meditation-bootcamp/).
+I have represented both Oxford and Cambridge Blues in [golf](hhttp://www.cugc.uk/) and have rowed for Magdalen College 1st VIII.